 In effect, the data is assessed from a risk management point of view by an automatic online customs algorithm which either requires intervention or gives a free movement signal on each side.

 Entry and Exit Declaration

 Imports will require an entry summary declaration which may be given by the carrier or which others including a freight forwarder or trader (where possible) may give on its behalf of the carrier.
 This requires precise information about the transport.

 The entry summary declaration is the safety and security declaration on the inbound side.
 It contains the elements of the customs declaration relative to the identification of the goods and security issues.
 It must generally be lodged at the office of first entry into the EU (UK) unless otherwise allowed by Revenue / HMRC.

 Much of that same information is also required from the carrier in the E manifest.
 There is some scope for the data being brought in through a number of alternative channels from the importer, logistics provider or if applicable, a customs agent.

-In practice traders can do the exit summary declaration and export declaration as a single return in Ireland.
+In practice, traders can do the exit summary declaration and export declaration as a single return in Ireland.
 The entry summary declaration is being waived in the UK for a temporary period in the event of a hard Brexit.
-This combined with the temporary simplified procedure means some traders could import into the UK under a very simplified procedure is for up to 2 years after Brexit.
+This combined with the temporary simplified procedure (announced for the 2019 hard Brexit risk dates, if it is reinstated) means some traders could import into the UK under a very simplified procedure is for up to 2 years after Brexit.